The Library Is Our Second Home

 “We love this Library.
 It’s our second home,” says Frances, who along with her sister comes to the branch at least three or four times a week to find new reading material and see old friends.
 “Without it we would be lost.”

 Free resources for seniors and other essential Library services could be dramatically cut back due to a proposed $43 million reduction in funding for The New York Public Library.
 Please do your part to protect your branch and the countless patrons who rely on it.
-Sign a letter of support
+Sign a letter of support for NYPL today!

 The duo enjoys discovering contemporary novels and books on art, cooking, crafts, and exercise thanks to the help of Library Manager Martha Gonzalez-Buitrago and other staff members with whom they’ve become friendly.